andreweatherman/toRvik/cran-comments.md

 [**This is an update submission for toRvik.**]{.underline}

+Re-submission:

+-   Added 'https://' to a url in the README.

 Updated many functions to be an API wrapper for a dedicated college basketball API that I run.
 The update also address two function errors that were recently brought to my attention by the CRAN team.